Alterdesk/hubot-alterdesk-adapter/README.md

 the adapter.
 This enables users to chat in a one-to-one chat and a group chat at the same time without mixing the chats up.
 To retrieve the user id from a group chat message, the user id is set in the parameter user.user_id.

-### Presence
-If a user changes its presence, a TopicMessage with the status and an EnterMessage or LeaveMessage is passed to Hubot.

-EnterMessage:
-* Online
-* Away
-* Busy

-LeaveMessage:
-* Offline

 ### Attachments
 Attachments that are received are added to a TextMessage in the parameter attachments.